-If you’re like most marketing executives, you’ve started to think about 2023.
-Specifically, what your content strategy and content operations that support it will look like.
+If you’re like most marketing executives, you’ve started to think about 2024.
+Specifically, what your content strategy and supporting content operations will look like.

 One of the most important aspects of a successful content strategy is having a solid content operations process in place.
 A smooth content production process will save you and your staff time and energy.
 Additionally, it will result in higher-quality content that resonates with your audience.